bwang008/bwang008/README.md

 <h3 align="left">👩‍💻 About Me</h3>

 <p align="left">
-I'm a <strong>Machine Learning Engineer</strong> based in El Monte, CA, with a unique background spanning a decade in power systems engineering.
+I'm a <strong>Machine Learning Engineer</strong> based in Los Angeles, CA, with a unique background spanning a decade in power systems engineering.
 My professional journey began with building and maintaining the critical network simulation models that ensure grid stability for major utilities.
 <br><br>
 This deep experience with complex, real-world systems inspired me to pursue a <b>Master's in Computer Science from Georgia Tech</b> with a specialization in <b>Machine Learning</b>.
 I am passionate about applying my advanced ML skills to solve high-stakes problems in the tech and finance sectors, particularly in areas like energy trading, predictive modeling, and building intelligent automation pipelines.
 </p>